SLiNv/CSCI-2963-Intro-to-Open-Source/lab2.md

 10. Write five sentences about choosing a project to work in this course and who will be users/customers and what license will you choose.

 I am still searching a project to work on.
+I would  preferably do a light-weight or smaller project using C++ or JAVA instead of web-based projects.

 ![Creative Commons License](https://i.creativecommons.org/l/by/4.0/88x31.png) This work is licensed under a http://creativecommons.org/licenses/by/4.0/ Creative Commons Attribution 4.0 International License.